Generating MCMC proposals by randomly rotating the regular simplex: Results

-\paragraph{Acceptance rates and edge lengths} We first investigate Simpl and PC-Simple performance for Gaussian targets of varying dimensions (4 through 500) as a function of acceptance rate and simplex edge length.
+We first investigate Simpl and PC-Simple performance for Gaussian targets of varying dimensions (4 through 500) as a function of acceptance rate and simplex edge length.
 For each dimension, we employ 20 independent MCMC runs of 10,000 iterations targeting one of 20 acceptance rates uniformly spaced between 0.2 and 0.95 (Section \ref{sec:adapt}).
 The `ill-conditioned' Gaussian target has diagonal covariance with elements 1 through $D$.
-The left two panels of Figure \ref{fig:optimalScaling} plot the acceptance rates or edge lengths that maximize minimum and mean ESS out of the 20 targeted.
+The left two panels of Fig.~\ref{fig:optimalScaling} plot the acceptance rates or edge lengths that maximize minimum and mean ESS out of the 20 targeted.
 For both Simpl and PC-Simpl, optimal acceptance rates increase with dimensionality until flattening out at around 0.675.
 For Simpl, optimal edge lengths quickly flatten out at around 3.
 For PC-Simpl, optimal edge lengths grow with target dimension.